 What are the best cheap wireless headphones?

 Number 1 on our list of the best cheap wireless headphones is the Sennheiser HD 4.40 BT for its great overall performance.
 The model grants listeners Sennheiser sound in a clean, comfortable design at a super-cheap price, something the company is not usually known for.
 We’re very high on its superior bass response and user-friendly controls.

 A close second is the recently reduced Samsung Galaxy Buds, which remains one of the finest pairs of true wireless earbuds and the best in class at its current price point.
 The buds feature a roomy soundstage that fills your ears with warm bass and clear-sounding vocals; the AirPods airy quality doesn’t compare.
 They also hold a charge longer than any AirPods model.
 Something else that stood out to us was how well the Galaxy Buds worked on iOS and Android devices.

-Fitness fanatics who want affordable workout earbuds can look at the Jaybird Tarah and Plantronics BackBeat Fit 3100, two models praised for their energetic sound and sporty aesthetics.
-And for those who prefer to enjoy their music in silence, there’s the Anker Life Q20 that has some of the most impressive active noise cancellation for under $100.
+In third place is the Jabra Elite 45, new on-ear headphones with customized sound and lots of battery.
+And for those who prefer to enjoy their music in silence, there is the Anker Life Q20 that has some of the most impressive active noise cancellation for under $100.